-

 The aroma of dry tea leaves is woody, with nuances of forest moss, damp autumn leaves and birch bark.

-The taste of brewed tea is soft, without bitterness and astringency, even if you brew it very strongly.
-It is elusive, as if it is not there, but at the same time, nuances of cocoa, dark chocolate and wooden furniture in an antique shop can be traced.
+The flavor of the brewed tea is soft, without bitterness or astringency, even when brewed very strongly.
+It's subtle, almost nonexistent, yet nuances of cocoa, dark chocolate, and the wooden furniture of an antique shop are discernible.

-By the 4th infusion the taste becomes balanced, thick, with notes of ground cocoa.
-The color of the finished infusion is dark brown, it leaves a true aftertaste, which comes a few minutes after drinking tea, not immediately.
-It is light, sweetish, enveloping.
+By the fourth steeping, the flavor becomes balanced and rich, with notes of ground cocoa.
+The finished infusion is dark brown in color, leaving a true aftertaste that develops a few minutes after drinking, not immediately.
+It's light, slightly sweet, and enveloping.

-For brewing, you can take a little more tea leaves - 10-12 g per teapot made of Yixing clay or a gaiwan with a volume of 150-200 ml.
-With this ratio, puer can withstand 7 full steeps.
+For brewing, you can use slightly more tea leaves – 10-12 g per Yixing clay teapot or 150-200 ml gaiwan.
+With this ratio, pu-erh tea will withstand seven full steeps.

-Shu Puer "Nanno" from the Zhoushi factory acts gently, gradually tones and awakens, sobers up, sets the mood for communication, gives lightness and vigor.
+Shu Pu-erh "Nanno" from the Zhoushi factory acts gently, gradually toning and awakening, sobering, setting the mood for communication, giving lightness and vigor.

-This puer is a very suitable option for everyday tea drinking; it is suitable for morning tea, for afternoon tea, and for brewing in a thermos.
+This pu-erh is a very suitable option for everyday tea drinking; it is suitable for morning tea, for afternoon tea, and for brewing in a thermos.

 Name in Chinese